Clinical/Medical Laboratory Science

 Skills for Clinical Laboratory Science Majors

-A major in clinical laboratory science prepares you for careers in which the following skill-sets are crucial:
+clinical laboratory science majors are found most commonly in careers in which the following skills are important:

 Abilities for Clinical Laboratory Science Majors

-What Can You Do With a Clinical Laboratory Science Major?
+What Can You Do With a Clinical/Medical Laboratory Science Major?

 |Job Title||Job Growth Rate||Median Salary|